-The nurse told me that the patient, Willard, had taken a bite out of another nurse.
+The nurse told me that the patient Willard had taken a bite out of another nurse.
 He had swung at one of the doctors and thrown urine at a surgeon.
-Willard had multiple organ failure and he couldn’t walk; he kept demanding to go home.
+Willard couldn’t walk; he kept demanding to go home.
 “Get me a wheelchair, I’ll flop in and ride over you people.”
-The staff kept trying to get him to stay, to get treated, despite his violent non-compliance: because nurses and doctors have the guts to look past that stuff.
+The staff kept trying to get him to stay, to get treated, despite his violent non-compliance, because nurses and doctors have the guts to look past that stuff.

 The patient, Willard, saw me and said, “Thank God, a chaplain, finally someone who can hear me.”